williamratcliff/cv/cv.rst

 Career/Experience
 ------------------------

-2005-Present: Staff scientist at the NIST Center for Neutron Scattering at NIST.
+2005-Present: Staff scientist at the NIST Center for Neutron Scattering

 2003-2005: National Research Council Postdoc at the NIST Center for Neutron Research at NIST.
 Primary work concerned neutron scattering experiments on geometrically frustrated magnets and magnetoelectric systems.
 Also participated in x-ray experiments at Brookhaven and APS.
-Also developed a GUI application for visualization of the   resolution ellipsoid for inclusion in the DAVE project at NIST.
+Developed a GUI application for visualization of the resolution ellipsoid for inclusion in the DAVE project.

 1997-2003: Worked with Sang W. Cheong in materials physics research including materials synthesis and characterization of novel magnetic systems.